 - Best Brand for Easy Installation

-Almost all rigid core flooring is installed using the floating floor method, which requires some understanding of how that works.
+Almost all EVP flooring is installed using the floating floor method, which requires some understanding of how that works.
 In particular, how to incorporate expansion gap requirements and, if you’re laying a large floor or more than one room, transition strips.

-Assuming you’ve done careful reading and research into the method, have good tools, and correctly prepared your subfloor, most actual rigid core planks are very easy to install using some version of a click lock edging on each plank to secure each plank to the next one.
+Assuming you’ve done careful reading and research into the method, have good tools, and have correctly prepared your subfloor, most EVP rigid core planks are very easy to install using some version of a click lock edging on each plank to secure each plank to the next one.